Address

 Baby changing station: in both Conservatory and Visitors' Center

-After the Orchids we took a 1/2 hour narrated tour on the tram, which is wheelchair accessible.
-“Each tram can accommodate one wheelchair.
-Every effort is made to accommodate groups of wheelchair users.” (website) The tram made several stops as it wound its way around the Garden.
-One can get on and off as he/she wishes.
-We decided to stay on for one entire loop before deciding where to go next.
+The wheelchair accessible tram offers a 1/2 hour narrated tour.
+Each tram can accommodate one wheelchair.
+The tram makes several stops as it winds its way around the Garden.
+One can get off and on as they wish.
+We always like to stay on for one entire loop before deciding where to go next.